lukewilliamboswell/roc-platform-template-zig/README.md

 Build the platform with `roc build.roc` to produce the prebuilt-binaries in `platform/`.

+**Note** we use `-Doptimize=ReleaseFast` when building the zig host, to disable the stack probe which causes issues on Intel Macs.
+You may wish to remove this if you want debug symbols.

 ### Step 2.
 Run an example

 After the platform is build, you can run an example using `roc`.